π‘ Tip: Rule of thumb β use -> through a pointer and . on an object. That covers 90% of cases.

 What is a struct?

-Up to now we have declared int, double, and char variables individually.
-But real-world data often comes as a set of related values β for example, name, age, and height of a person.
+So far we've declared int, double, and char variables one at a time.
+But real-world data usually comes as a bundle of related values β for example, a person's name, age, and height.

-A struct lets you bundle several variables of different types into a single new type.
+A struct lets you group variables of different types into a single new type.

 Without a struct...